The Case of Hana & Alice: Plot

 Alice sneaks into Hana's house and confronts her about the story.
-Hana tells her she doesn't know if Kotaro Yuda is really dead.
+Hana tells her she does not know if Kotaro Yuda is really dead.
 But she knows Kotaro's father, and drafts Alice into a plan to trick him into revealing Kotaro's fate.
-The next day, Alice goes to the corporation where Kotaro's father works, but botches the plan, winding up spending the day with one of his coworkers instead.
-She eventually catches up to Hana, who turns out to know where the Yudas live.
-They spy on the home waiting for Kotaro, but lose track of the time and wind up missing the last train home.
+The next day, Alice goes to the corporation where Kotaro's father works, but botches the plan, spending the day with one of his coworkers instead.
+She eventually catches up to Hana, who knows where the Yudas live.
+They spy on the home, waiting for Kotaro, but lose track of time and miss the last train home.
 They take shelter underneath a truck, and Hana tells the whole truth to Alice: Kotaro had been a long time crush of Hana's.
 Hana would always give him a Kit Kat bar for Valentine's Day, but Kotaro never reciprocated.
-Finally last year, Hana gave him a made up marriage certificate to show her feelings for him.
-But Kotaro then went on to hand out his own marriage certificates to other girls in the class.
+The previous year, Hana had given him a made-up marriage certificate to show her feelings for him, but Kotaro then went on to hand out his own marriage certificates to other girls in the class.
 An angry Hana then stuck a bee down Kotaro's shirt.
 Right when Kotaro announced to the class that he was moving away, the bee stung him, leaving him writhing in pain on the floor.
-Hana overheard students speculate that Kotaro could die of anaphylactic shock, and fear that she might have killed him drove her to stop going to school.
+Hana overheard students speculate that Kotaro could die of anaphylactic shock, and the fear that she might have killed him drove her to stop going to school.

 The next morning Hana wakes up early to continue spying.
 Alice barely avoids getting run over by the truck she was sleeping under, but panics when she mistakenly believes Hana is still stuck on the bottom of the truck.
-In the ensuing confusion, Hana and Alice finally run into Kotaro Yuda, apparently now fine.
+In the ensuing confusion, Hana and Alice run into Kotaro Yuda, apparently fine.
 Alice forces Hana to confront Kotaro, who tells her that he knew she put that bee in his shirt, and will never forget the pain.
-Hana actually takes comfort in Kotaro's words as an indication that he loves her.
+Hana takes comfort in Kotaro's words as an indication that he loves her.

-Days later, Alice's new school uniform arrives, and Hana now feels able to put her old uniform on and return to school.
+Days later, Alice's new school uniform arrives, and Hana feels able to put her old uniform on and return to school.